Gradey Dick: Personal life

-Gradey Dick was born in Wichita, Kansas to Bart and Carmen Dick.
-Dick is a Christian.
-He has said, "I was given, fortunately, all these blessings in my life, and that's kind of my hand, and I'm trying to do the best I can do with it and glorify God while I'm doing it."
+Dick was born in Wichita, Kansas, to Bart and Carmen Dick.
+His mother played college basketball for Iowa State.
+He is a Christian and has said, "I was given, fortunately, all these blessings in my life, and that's kind of my hand, and I'm trying to do the best I can do with it and glorify God while I'm doing it."

 On July 17, 2023, Dick signed a multi-year deal with Adidas.

-His mother, Carmen Dick, played college basketball for Iowa State.
+He has also starred in commercials for Gillette.
+He also has a podcast called Welcome Party on Bleacher Report.